shabanzo/hometime/README.md

 ## Getting Started

-1. Ensure you have installed Ruby on your machine, specifically for this application we're using Ruby v.3.2.2
+1. Make sure you have Ruby (v3.2.2) installed on your machine.
-2. Setup the application environment by executing this command:
+2. Set up the application environment with the following command:

 ```
 bin/setup
 ```

-3. The application is ready to run by executing this command:
+3. Run the application using:

 ```
 rails s